jainaman224/Algo_Ds_Notes/README.md

 > This makes a local copy of repository in your machine.

-Once you have cloned the `Algo_Ds_Notes` repository in Github, move to that folder first using change directory command on linux and Mac.
+Once you have cloned the `Algo_Ds_Notes` repository in Github, move to that folder first using change directory command on Linux/Mac/Windows.

 ```sh
 # This will change directory to a folder Algo_Ds_Notes